 Here in Colorado, the weather changes in an instant.
 Not to mention, if you’re hiking a 14er you’ll be hitting the trail around 3am to summit and be below tree line for the 12pm Thunderstorms!
 SO, warmth is essential.
-I love the Patagonia Los Gatos pullover.
-I also have this super lightweight down jacket by L.L.
-Bean that packs easily!
+I love the Patagonia Down Jacket or this down jacket by L.L.
+Bean.
+Both are lightweight and pack easily.

 Nutrient dense food

 I learned the hard way that most meal replacement bars or ‘protein’ bars are loaded with sugar.
 This is good for a quick blood sugar fix but not for sustaining long term energy.
 Some of my favorite trail snacks are peanut butter and honey on whole wheat bread, EPIC bars, nuts and seeds, turkey pepperoni, dried mango, and a banana.

 It’s important to know where you’re going, and how to return to the trailhead safely!
 I typically use AllTrails to navigate the trail.
 With the Pro subscription you can save maps offline to easily navigate when you don’t have service.
 I also love the app Gaia for wayfinding.
 On that same note, packing a battery charger for your phone is a must because these apps totally drain your battery.
 I always recommend a paper map if the trail is poorly marked, but in my experience day hiking most trails are well marked!